Visiting The Compass Points Of Ireland.

 The most Southernly point is the far less self assuming Brow Head.
 From Crookhaven, a single track road became a farm track as it rose up the hill away from sea level.
 The track became a dead end as we reached a gate to a farmers field, which gave views across to Mallavoge bay.

 Landscape view looking across a green field with some bracken to the righthand side.
 The sea meets the horizon in the distance.
-It's a sunny day at this Compass point of Ireland
+It's a sunny day.
+This is a scene you'd see Visiting The Compass point of Ireland

 Looking out from Brow Head